 Six evidence-backed strategies to help you maximise your WASSCE aggregate and qualify for your target university programme.

 Before you start studying, look up the cutoff for your target programme.
-If you want BSc Computer Science at UG (cutoff 12), work backwards — you need an average of 2 (B2) across your best 6 subjects.
+If you want BSc Computer Science at UG (cutoff 12), work backwards — you need strong grades across English, Core Maths, a 3rd core, and your 3 best electives.
 Having a concrete target changes how you allocate study time.

-Your aggregate uses only 6 grades — your best 3 core and best 3 elective.
-Identify which subjects you are strongest in and go all-in on those.
-A student who gets A1 in 3 electives and decent scores in cores will outperform someone who spreads effort evenly.
+Your aggregate uses 6 grades — English, Core Maths, a 3rd core (Integrated Science or Social Studies), and your best 3 electives.
+English and Core Maths are locked in, so prioritise those.
+Then go all-in on your strongest electives.
+A student who aces 3 electives and scores well in cores will outperform someone who spreads effort evenly.

 WAEC repeats question styles, concepts, and even wording across years.
 Past questions from 2010 onwards are widely available online.
 Do at least 5 years of past papers per subject under timed exam conditions.
 This is the single highest-leverage study activity.